apify/actor-scraper/web-scraper/README.md

-The **Page function** (`pageFunction`) field contains a JavaScript function that is executed in the context of every page loaded by Web Scraper in the Chrome browser.
+The **Page function** (`pageFunction`) field contains a JavaScript function that is executed in the context of every page loaded in the Chrome browser.
-The purpose of the page function is to extract data from the web page, manipulate the DOM by clicking elements, add new URLs to the request queue and otherwise control Web Scraper's operation.
+The purpose of this function is to extract data from the web page, manipulate the DOM by clicking elements, add new URLs to the request queue and otherwise control Web Scraper's operation.